ibm-cloud-docs/discovery/data-crawler-qs.md

     -   Java Runtime Environment version 8 or higher

-        **Note:** Your `JAVA_HOME` environment variable must be set correctly, or not be set at all, in order to run the Crawler.
+        Your `JAVA_HOME` environment variable must be set correctly, or not be set at all, to run the Crawler.
+        {: note}

     -   Red Hat Enterprise Linux 6 or 7, or Ubuntu Linux 15 or 16.
-For optimal performance, the Data Crawler should run on its own instance of Linux, whether it is a virtual machine, a container, or hardware.
+For optimal performance, the Data Crawler must run on its own instance of Linux, whether it is a virtual machine, a container, or hardware.
     -   Minimum 2 GB RAM on the Linux system

 1. Open a browser and log into your [{{site.data.keyword.Bluemix_notm}} account](https://{DomainName}/){: external}.